 - Turn Bluetooth ‘ON’ on your iOS device.

-- Turn on the Live Block by pressing the Mode button.
+- Turn on the Live Block by pressing the Mode and Sustain buttons.

 - The Live Block will power up in Bluetooth pairing mode.

 - Press the Bluetooth icon in NOISE and select “your Live Block” from the list of Bluetooth MIDI Devices to pair app and hardware.
 If you don’t see your Live Block listed in the MIDI Bluetooth devices in NOISE then press the Mode button to enter pairing mode.